 If a group leader won’t meet you in public (without a good reason – mobility issues are a good reason, but “I’d just rather not” isn’t), ask if you can bring a friend to your initial meeting, or if you can meet somewhere they can get to easily.

-On sharing identifying information:
+Be thoughtful when sharing identifying information:

 This is a personal choice.
 Often, groups will ask for some kind of initial information from you.
 Sometimes that’s a full name and contact info (email, phone, etc.) Sometimes it’s astrological information.
 (Many groups – including mine – use it to look at some general potential patterns, and see if there are any things we might want to explore in more depth when we talk.)